-The Capomatic S251 is Fishers entry-level pen it is a retractable pen.
-The lower barrel is made from a sturdy plastic and the upper part is made from metal with a chrome finish & there are 5 barrel five barrel colours to choose from.
+The Capomatic S251 is Fisher’s entry-level pen it is a retractable pen.
+The lower barrel is made from sturdy plastic and the upper part is made from metal with a chrome finish & there are 5 barrel five-barrel colors to choose from.
 The pen takes its name from the fact that you simply press its cap to advance and retract the nib.

 The Fisher AG-7 is the original space pen and its classic design has stood the test of time if you are looking for a gift for someone who is left-handed they don’t come much better than this.
 How cool to own the same pen that the Astronauts still use to this very day.

-The Pilot Down Force is a heavy-duty pressurised pen that is ideal for both left & right handed people who have to work outside.
+The Pilot Down Force is a heavy-duty pressurized pen that is ideal for both left & right-handed people who have to work outside.
 From builders to delivery drivers or postman if you need a reliable pen that will write upside down or even on wet paper this is the pen for you.

-Obviously left-handed children can use any of the pens we have already mentioned that have fast drying ink or containing a pressurised refill to help prevent smudging and smearing while writing.
+Obviously, left-handed children can use any of the pens we have already mentioned that have fast-drying ink or containing a pressurized refill to help prevent smudging and smearing while writing.
 However, when it comes to pens and pencils which have been specially designed for children there is really the only company that stands out from that rest and that is Stabilo.

 There are now 3 models in the Stabilo Easy Range: